fedher/couchito/Readme.md

 ## Preconditions

 1. Create a phonegap project.
-2. Copy the SyncManager.js, Couch.js and coax.js files into www directory.
+2. Copy the SyncManager.js, Couch.js, coax.js and EventTarget.js files into www directory.
 3. Include those files in the index.html.

+If you use a library that already has support for events in JavaScript, then don't include EventTarget.js.
+You'll need to modify the code to get rid of EventTarget.

 ## Couch class